 This page illustrates that our visual perception cannot always be trusted.
 The components of an object can distort the perception of the complete object.
 Our mind is the final arbiter of truth.
 Most optical illusions are the result of 1) incongruent design elements at opposite ends of parallel lines, 2) influence of background patterns on the overall design, 3) adjustment of our perception at the boundaries of areas of high contrast, 4) afterimages resulting from eye movements or from kinetic displays, or 5) inability to interpret the spatial structure of an object from the context provided by the picture.

 Optical illusions have been studied for millenia.
 The ancient Greeks used a technique known as entasis which incorporates a slight convexity in the columns of the Parthenon to compensate for the illusion of concavity created by parallel lines.
 Many of the following illusions have been popularized by psychologists and artists like Hering, Ehrenstein, Meyer, Zöllner, Müller-Lyer, Poggendorf, and Escher.
-If you use glasses or contact lenses, please make sure to wear them before you test any of the optical illusions below.

 The image in the lower right corner is upside-down, and the image to the right is rotating.
 Our interpretation of bumps and indentations is conditioned by the fact that objects are generally illuminated from the top.
 The rotating image may be interpreted as a wobbly elongated object viewed from the end (like a finger pointed in your direction) or as a ball rotating inside a washing machine viewed through the porthole.
 The ambiguity is caused because we don't have any clues to decide whether the bright portion of the image is above or below the display plane.